RY - Recreate Yourself

 The power of the GHD brand has drawn the attention of criminal counterfeiters – just as other incredibly successful brands including Louis Vuitton, Chanel and Gucci have been targeted by counterfeiters.

-The attention of counterfeiters shows that GHD have a highly sought after product backed by inspirational marketing – but GHD is dedicated to protecting consumers and legitimate businesses from the effect of this poor quality, dangerous and illegal counterfeits.
+The attention of counterfeiters shows that GHD Hair Straighteners are highly sought after and backed by inspirational marketing – but GHD is dedicated to protecting consumers and legitimate businesses from the effect of this poor quality, dangerous and illegal counterfeits.

-The counterfeits often appear to be very similar to the genuine products – but they do not have electrical safety approval, do not use the same high quality internal parts or workmanship and have not been through GHD’s stringent quality control process.
-Thus those buying counterfeit ghd stylers risk serious injury such as electrocution due to the poor quality construction and lack of safety checks.
+The counterfeits often appear to be very similar to the genuine hair straighteners – but they do not have electrical safety approval, do not use the same high quality internal parts or workmanship and have not been through GHD’s stringent quality control process.
+Thus those buying counterfeit ghd hair straighteners risk serious injury such as electrocution due to the poor quality construction and lack of safety checks.

 CURRENT TRENDS